OpenSongApp is designed to work with any foot pedal (Bluetooth or USB) that sends key events or midi control messages.

 }

-void sendKey(int keyCode, boolean keyDown) {
+void sendKey(int keyCode, bool keyDown) {

 if (bleKeyboard.isConnected()) {